-Entering into a contractual business relationship with another party is a serious task and should only be entered into after giving real thought about the relationship you want.
-Don't fall into the trap of entering into agreements haphazardly or with complete trust of the other party.
-Even if it's a family member (some would argue especially if it's a family member), the business contract should protect your own business interests first and to do so you'll need to familiarize yourself with some guidelines on how to write a business contract.
+Entering into a contractual business relationship as a business owner requires precise legal documents.
+Don't fall into the trap of making agreements haphazardly or with complete trust of the other party.
+Even if it's a family member (some would argue, especially if it's a family member), the business contract should protect your business interests.

-Generally, you will want to keep two things in mind when entering or writing a business contract:
+Generally, you will want to keep two things in mind when writing a business contract:

-- Does the agreement address all of the possible situations which may arise?
+- Does the agreement address all of the possible situations that may arise?
 It's also good to have contingency plans.

-- Do the provisions leave too much room for ambiguity?
+- Do the provisions leave room for ambiguity?
 Contract disputes often arise over unclear terms or provisions.

 Read below for tips on writing business contracts for your small business.